 Our firm website automatically logs IP address information transmitted by your server, which may identify you or your Internet service provider’s Internet domain, but which normally would not include individually identifiable information such as your email address.
 You may browse our firm website without disclosing any additional information to us, although certain services and features may be unavailable unless you provide us additional information.

 You may voluntarily choose to submit forms on our firm website or send us email to request newsletters, updates, information on our services, or to provide us with feedback.
 You should NOT send us any confidential information describing your legal problems or requesting advice on legal matters.
 See our disclaimer for more information.

 We use visitor logs to monitor and improve the performance of our firm website, including navigation, links, search terms, and page and image load times.
 If you choose to provide us with identifying information through a form or email, we will use it to facilitate fulfillment of your requests.
-We may also store your identifying information, and may use that information for future communications from Schochor, Federico and Staton, P.A. to you, including the firm’s legal updates and newsletters, announcements and other information which may be of interest to you and any communication reasonably necessary to respond to and process your requests.
+We may also store your identifying information, and may use that information for future communications from Schochor, Staton, Goldberg, and Cardea, P.A. to you, including the firm’s legal updates and newsletters, announcements and other information which may be of interest to you and any communication reasonably necessary to respond to and process your requests.
 To update your contact information, unsubscribe to any of our mailing lists, or learn more about our mailing lists, please contact us.

 - Your information may be incidentally accessible to third parties providing system administration, maintenance, or other services for our firm website, networks, servers, communications, or databases.
 However, we do not permit such third parties to use that information for other purposes.

 - We may provide your information to governmental agencies or other third parties as required by laws and regulations, including, for example, responding to subpoenas or other legal process.

 We may keep contact information about information requesters as long as we deem it appropriate to fulfill the requests, maintain records of delivered information, or conduct marketing activities.